vikas972/SG_Coding_Challenge/.ipynb_checkpoints/README-checkpoint.md

 Machine Learning pipeline
 to identify customers that should be called within the weekly cohort and provide recommendations on how to reduce the number of calls.
-Below command will run the streamlit applcation use the ML model.
+Below command will run the streamlit applcation which uses the ML model trained previously.

 ```
 $ streamlit run app.py